openimis/master-version/docs/user_manual.rst

 All functionality for use with the administration of processing of batches can be found under the main menu ``Claims``, sub menu ``Batch Run.``

-.. _image161:
+.. _image162:
 .. figure:: /img/user_manual/image133.png
   :align: center

-  `Image 161 - Navigation Batch Run`
+  `Image 162 - Navigation Batch Run`

-Clicking on the sub menu ``Batch Run`` re-directs the current user to the `Batch Run Control Page <#_Batch_Run_Control>`__\ .
+Clicking on the sub menu ``Batch Run`` re-directs the current user to the `Batch Run Control Page <#_Batch_Run_Control>`__.

 Batch Run Control Page
 """"""""""""""""""""""

-.. _image162:
+.. _image163:
 .. figure:: /img/user_manual/image134.png
   :align: center

-`Image162 (Batch Run Control Page)`
+`Image163 (Batch Run Control Page)`

 The Batch Run Control Page is the central point for batch processing administration.
 Access to the page is restricted to users with the role of Accountant.
 By having access to this page, it is possible to process batches, filter, and filter for accounts.
-The panel is divided into six sections `(Image 5.28) <#image-5.28-batch-run-control-page>`__
+The panel is divided into six sections (:ref:`image163`)

   A. Batch Processing Panel.